Paris attacks - an international joint venture in violence

 "We have a series of European partners that have completely different policies, be it on terrorists or organised crime," he said.

-(Additional reporting by Mariam Karouny in Beirut and Michael Nienaber; Editing by Andrew Callus and Mark John)
+(Additional reporting by Mariam Karouny in Beirut and Michael Nienaber; writing by John Irish and Philippa Fletcher; editing by Giles Elgood)